Winter – how to keep your home warm

 The heat from the sun is free, so make sure you open your curtains in the morning to let the sun’s heat in and close them just before sunset to keep the cold out.

-If you don’t have curtains, there are several curtain banks that provide good quality, second hand curtains, or you could try pinning a blanket up to stop the heat escaping.
+If you don't have curtains you could try a curtain bank, or pinning a blanket up will help to stop the heat escaping.

-3. Draught-proof windows and doors
+4. Draught-proof windows and doors

-Check there aren’t any draughts coming in through any windows or doors, as this will make your house cold.
 A draught stopper across the bottom of a door (or a rolled up dry towel) helps keep the cold out.
-Other options include a pool noodle that’s been cut so it fits snugly on both sides of the door, or self-adhesive brush strip draught excluder strips available from hardware shops.
+Other options include a pool noodle that’s been cut so it fits snugly on both sides of the door, or self-adhesive brush strips.
+Draught excluder strips are available from hardware shops.

-4. Reduce condensation
+5. Reduce condensation

 Condensation, or water that’s collected on windows and walls, makes your home damp and can cause mould to grow.
 A damp house is also more expensive to heat.
 To reduce dampness in your home: